 Can I visit the College at any time?

-Yes, you can, except during the brief Christmas closing period.
-Come to one of our Open Days, combine a visit with a Department Open Day or visit on any day that suits you.
 Admission to King's is free to any prospective applicant.
-If there is a custodian at the door, just let him or her know why you have come.
+If there is a custodian at the door, just let him or her know why you have come and do pop into the Porters' Lodge (just inside the entrance) to introduce yourself.
 The public areas will be open to you and you may like to download and print our self guided tour for prospective students to bring with you when you visit.